 Currently, A.I. is used within the insurance industry to determine several risk factors that were once a challenge to pinpoint.
 Big name insurance companies have turned to artificial intelligence in the form of cameras and sensors to confirm the safe driving habits of the insured.
 Other companies have implemented A.I. to determine texting while driving on phones connected to a vehicle’s audio system and other unsavory or illegal actions which could affect insurance rates.
 Also, very commonly fitness trackers are used to determine health insurance aspects.

-Additionally, many day-to-day tasks performed by insurance professionals have incorporated A.I. to reduce clerical errors that are often the result of manual data entry.
+Additionally, many day-to-day tasks performed by insurance professionals have incorporated A.I. into their insurance agency technology to reduce clerical errors that are often the result of manual data entry.
 A.I. is also a popular tool used to speed up claim processing times and payment times.
 In the same regard, A.I. has been beneficial in the underwriting process, fraud protection, and customer service.

 Next, we will dive into the pros and cons of artificial intelligence in the insurance industry.

 The Pros and Cons of A.I.

 Although A.I. brings an abundance of benefits and features to the insurance industry, there are always aspects of commercial insurance software and insurance technology which are unpopular among industry professionals.
 Now, we will highlight both the good and bad attributes of artificial intelligence.